 1. Setting objectives

 As with any other strategy, the first issue for your influencer marketing strategy is to clearly understand what you want to achieve.
 Your aim might range from something small such as getting a certain number of likes on a photo to something much bigger like reaching a specified number of daily sales.
 Other examples of campaign objectives could be: garner loyalty in new customers, generate buzz around your brand, achieve sales conversion rates, establish a relationship with the public, improve B2B ties, increase the number of installations of your app, get a certain number of users posting on your hashtag, to name but a few.

 This first step will define the whole influencer marketing strategy, meaning that it’s crucial to get things as clear as possible before the planning stage.
 Try to set out realistic, quantitative aims that will be measurable over time – that way you can take that information and anlayze it in the future.
 (Meaning your campaigns just keep getting better!)

 2. Designing the campaign

 As outlined in the previous section, the entire strategy will unfold from the central campaign objective.
 Once you’ve clarified what you wish to achieve, the rest of the strategy will develop from it.

-One of the most important factors to take into account is the budget for the campaign.
+One of the most important factors to take into account is the budget for your campaign.
 First and foremost, you’ll need to determine how much you’re going to invest before calculating how much the return will be.
 Remember that the costs can include diverse expenses such as research, product samples, special promotions for the public and the cost of the strategy-planning itself.
 60% of professionals in the same study by Launchmetrics on influencers have confirmed that their influencer marketing budgets will grow in the next year.

 What about yours?
 Is your budget growing?
 Does your campaign have many messages or just one?
 Does it need one big-name influencer or lots of smaller-scale ones at the same time?
 Do you have ample time to plan the campaign content or do you need to act right now?